Windows

 Title

-The following example demonstrates how to set the window title during the window registration (this will ignore the title specified in the application configuration):
+The following example demonstrates how to set the window title during the window registration (this will ignore the title specified in the app configuration):

 glue.windows().register(handle, options -> options.title("My Title"));